 Looking for some comedy in Leeds?
 Find the best places to catch a stand-up show.

 Leeds is blessed with a host of incredible venues, and they’ve been known to welcome some of the biggest names in UK comedy to the city.
-So whether you’re looking for an intimate comedy night or a packed arena show, you won’t have any trouble finding a rib-tickling night out in Leeds.
+So whether you’re looking for an intimate comedy club or a packed arena show, you won’t have any trouble finding a rib-tickling night out in Leeds.

 Leeds City Varieties